 The Forum Shops at Caesars Palace

-Sushi Roku offers one of the most extreme sushi options on the Strip.
+Sushi Roku offers one of the best sushi options on the Strip.
 For example, not listed on the menu, The High Roll-er contains lobster, black truffles and Kobe beef and is topped with 24-carat gold leaf.
 For the rest of us, it is a place where tranquility and style are set together with the taste of exceptional California sushi and modern Asian cuisine.
 A serene background augments a vast and colorful menu, impeccable service, and alluring ambiance.
 Beautifully crafted woodwork gives Sushi Roku a mysterious, sensual feel.
 Elevated platform, low-drifting booths create a see-and-be-seen atmosphere. perfect for a romantic night out or a much needed respite from your long day of shopping.
 Menu favorites include sea bass egg rolls, made of buttery chunks of sea bass, are wrapped in wontons and fried to a golden brown and served with a cilantro-lime dipping sauce and micro green salad.
 Hot appetizers include lobster gyoza potstickers with spicy cilantro soy, softshell crab with champagne beurre blanc and filet mignon-wrapped asparagus with soy mirin sauce — meat and vegetables conveniently in one package.
 The delicious Kani Kani roll (crab crab in English) is topped with fresh snow crab and also has tempura crab inside the roll.
 One definite must-try is the crispy rice cake topped with spicy tuna.
 The tuna is flavorful and has the perfect amount of heat-to-flavor ratio.
 The underlying rectangular rice cake is fried to a golden brown and is a more filling option to traditional plain white rice.

 Hard Rock Hotel and Casino